Supporting neurodivergent members

 We want all neurodivergent members to be included in guiding.

-What's neurodiversity?
+What's neurodivergence?

 Not all neurodivergent people identify as disabled, even though they may meet the legal definition of disability and you may have a duty to make reasonable adjustments for them.
-For this reason, we’ve focused on neurodiversity rather than disability in this guidance.
+For this reason, we’ve focused on neurodivergence rather than disability in this guidance.

 - Neurodivergent: people who broadly share a different way of thinking, processing and mental functioning.
-Autism, dyslexia and ADHD are examples of conditions that fall under the umbrella of neurodiversity and people with these conditions can identify as being neurodivergent.
+Autism, dyslexia and ADHD are examples of conditions that fall under the umbrella of neurodivergence and people with these conditions can identify as being neurodivergent.

 - Neurotypical: someone who is not neurodivergent.